iOS / macOS Flavors

 Create a release

-Section titled “Create a release”Now that we’ve created our apps on shorebird, we need to create releases (one
+Section titled “Create a release”Now that the apps have been created on Shorebird, releases need to be created

-for each flavor).
-To create a release, we’ll use the shorebird release ios
+(one for each flavor), using the shorebird release ios command.

-We can verify the releases were created successfully by visiting Shorebird console.
+Verify the releases were created successfully by visiting the Shorebird console.

 Preview the release